Two unions join chorus against Canadian Pacific's Norfolk Southern bid

 It would be the first merger involving a U.S. railroad since the STB rewrote rules in 2001 after a flurry of consolidation reduced the number of major North American railroads to seven from 35.

-The proposed merger is expected by analysts to face a tough review.
+The proposed merger could face a tough review, and the regulator is expected to give customers and trade unions even more time than in the past to air concerns at public hearings.

-A number of elected officials including two senior U.S. House Democrats have come out against any deal.
+A number of elected officials have also come out against any deal.

 Separately, John Risch, the national legislative director for the transportation division of the SMART Union, said his labor organization was "very concerned" that Canadian Pacific would strip Norfolk Southern of workers and necessary investments.